koxudaxi/poetry-pycharm-plugin/README.md

 ##  Features
 ### Implemented
-- create new sdk with pyroject.toml
+- add a interpreter with pyproject.toml
 - update and lock with a popup

 ## TODO